bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 .. index:: Plugin

 The functionality of Bareos can be extended by plugins.
-They do exists plugins for the different daemons (Director, Storage- and File-Daemon).
+Plugins exist for the different daemons (Director, Storage- and File-Daemon).

 To use plugins, they must be enabled in the configuration (:strong:`Plugin Directory`\  and optionally :strong:`Plugin Names`\ ).

 If a :strong:`Plugin Directory`\  is specified, :strong:`Plugin Names`\  defines which plugins get loaded.

-If :strong:`Plugin Names`\  is not defined, all plugins get loaded.
+If :strong:`Plugin Names`\  is not defined, all plugins found in the :strong:`Plugin Directory` are loaded.

-The program :ref:`bpluginfo` can be used, to retrieve information about a specific plugin.
+The program :ref:`bpluginfo` can be used to retrieve information about a specific plugin.

 Python Plugins